jacobsalzberg/Jogo-Dicotomia/README.md

 # Jogo-Dicotomia-UI

-Game
-Game using dichotomic search, a specific case of binary search, with random initial guess instead de x0=(xmin+xmax)/2 and a set maximum number of iterations.
+Jogo-Dicotomia-Ui is a simple game based on dichotomic search, a specific case of binary search, with a fully random initial guess instead de x0=(xmin+xmax)/2.
+The game also has hardcoded a maximum number of iterations as a *set* value.

 ##Refences